Bernie Sanders: Finance and monetary policy

 In 2008 and 2009, Sanders voted against the Troubled Asset Relief Program (TARP), a program to purchase toxic banking assets and provide loans to banks that were in free-fall.
-On February 4, 2009, he sponsored an amendment to ensure that TARP funds would not displace U.S. workers.
+On February 4, 2009, he sponsored an amendment to ensure that TARP funds would not displace US workers.
 The amendment passed and was added to the American Recovery and Reinvestment Act of 2009.
 Among his proposed financial reforms is auditing the Federal Reserve, which would reduce its independence in monetary policy deliberations; Federal Reserve officials say that "Audit the Fed" legislation would expose the Federal Reserve to undue political pressure from lawmakers who do not like its decisions.

-On December 10, 2010, Sanders delivered an 8 hour and 34 minute speech against the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, which proposed extending the Bush-era tax rates.
+On December 10, 2010, Sanders delivered an 8-hour and 34-minute speech against the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, which proposed extending the Bush-era tax rates.
 He argued that the legislation would favor the wealthiest Americans.
 "Enough is enough! ...
 How many homes can you own?" he asked.
 Nevertheless, the bill passed the Senate with a strong majority and was signed into law a week later.
 In February 2011, Nation Books published the speech as The Speech: A Historic Filibuster on Corporate Greed and the Decline of Our Middle Class, with authorial proceeds going to Vermont nonprofit charitable organizations.

 In 2016, Sanders voted for the Federal Reserve Transparency Act, which included proposals for a reformed audit of the Federal Reserve System.

 Foreign policy

 On June 12, 2017, U.S. senators agreed to legislation imposing new sanctions on Russia and Iran.
 The bill was opposed only by Sanders and Republican Rand Paul.
 He supported the sanctions on Russia, but voted against the bill because he believed the sanctions could endanger the Iran nuclear deal.

-In 2018, Sanders sponsored a bill and was joined by Senators Chris Murphy (D–CT) and Mike Lee (R–UT) to invoke the 1973 War Powers Resolution to end U.S. support for the Saudi-led military intervention in Yemen, which has resulted in hundreds of thousands of civilian casualties and "millions more suffering from starvation and disease".
-After the assassination of Jamal Khashoggi in October 2018 (which was ordered by Saudi Arabian Crown Prince Mohammad bin Salman, according to multiple intelligence agencies), his bill attracted bipartisan co-sponsors and support, and the Senate passed it by a vote of 56–41.
+In 2018, Sanders sponsored a bill and was joined by senators Chris Murphy (D–CT) and Mike Lee (R–UT) to invoke the 1973 War Powers Resolution to end US support for the Saudi-led military intervention in Yemen, which has resulted in hundreds of thousands of civilian casualties and "millions more suffering from starvation and disease".
+After the assassination of Jamal Khashoggi in October 2018 (which was ordered by Saudi Arabian crown prince Mohammad bin Salman, according to multiple intelligence agencies), his bill attracted bipartisan co-sponsors and support, and the Senate passed it by a vote of 56–41.
 The bill passed the House in February 2019 by a 247–175 vote and President Trump vetoed it in March, saying: "This resolution is an unnecessary, dangerous attempt to weaken my constitutional authorities, endangering the lives of American citizens and brave service members, both today and in the future."

+During the Gaza war, Sanders introduced several Joint Resolutions of Disapproval to block arms to Israel.
+All failed, but some Democrats voted for them.
+In November 2024, one such resolution garnered support from 18 senators.
+In April 2025, 15 senators supported another.
+In July 2025, 27 senators supported a resolution, a majority of Senate Democrats.